Contents insurance guide

 mechanical or electrical breakdown, such as an oven breaking down

-homes left unattended for a long time (normally 30 days but some policies go up to 90 days)
+homes left unattended for a long time (often 30 days but some policies go up to 90 days)

 any amount over the limits specified in the policy